-Prior to this study, characterizations of STN neural activity in PD patients were being quantified without comparisons to healthy STN neurons (Levy et al., 2002; Williams et al., 2004; Amirnovin et al., 2004; Eden et al., 2007).
+Prior to this study, characterizations of STN neural activity in PD patients were being quantified without comparisons to healthy STN neurons (Williams et al., 2004; Amirnovin et al., 2004; U.T.
+Eden, J. Gale, R. Amirnovin, E.N.
+Brown, E. Eskandar, unpublished observations).
 In this paper, we employ a rigorous point process modeling framework to quantify differences in STN neural activity between healthy primate subjects and human PD patients under identical experimental conditions.

-In support of our global hypothesis that neural spiking activity in the STN is different in healthy primates and in PD patients, we found that neural activity of PD patients exhibits significantly more bursting, 10-30 Hz oscillations and greater directional tuning than the healthy primate.
+In support of our global hypothesis that neural spiking activity in the STN is different in healthy primates and in PD patients, we found that neural activity of PD patients exhibits significantly more bursting, 10-30 Hz oscillations and greater directional selectivity than the healthy primate.
 These neurophysiological characteristics may explain some of the motor disorders observed in Parkinson's patients.

 The bursting activity or sudden rapid succession of spikes indicates abnormal firing patterns in the STN associated with disease, which may be blocking important information about the subject's intent to move from being processed appropriately in the basal ganglia or from being relayed properly in the thalamus causing rigidity and bradykinesia.
-Bursting in STN activity of PD patients has previously been observed (Bergman et al 1994; Levy et al., 2001) and is consistent with simulations generated from a conductancebased biophysical model of the Parkinsonian STN developed by Rubin and Terman (2004).
+Bursting in STN activity of PD patients has previously been observed (Bergman et al 1994; Levy et al., 2001; U.T.
+Eden, J. Gale, R. Amirnovin, E.N.
+Brown, E. Eskandar, unpublished observations) and is consistent with simulations generated from a conductance-based biophysical model of the Parkinsonian STN developed by Rubin and Terman (2004).